MichaelKalamogan/Errand-Buddy-Backend/README.md

 * Built as part of a project for a software engineering course.
 * Mern Stack App
-* The amin page can be accessed at the following url: https://thanks-buddy.herokuapp.com/
 * Frontend uses HTML, CSS, Javascript, React.js.
 Can be accessed at the following url: https://github.com/MichaelKalamogan/Errand-Buddy-Frontend